sbintuitions/hikari/README.md

 # Hikari: Simultaneous Speech-to-Text Translation

-🇬🇧→🇯🇵, 🇬🇧→🇷🇺, 🇬🇧→🇩🇪, 🇯🇵→🇬🇧 and streaming ASR
+🇬🇧→🇯🇵, 🇬🇧→🇷🇺, 🇬🇧→🇩🇪 and streaming ASR

 Hikari is a streaming speech-to-text translation system built on a custom Whisper variant with a fully causal encoder.
 It uses WebRTC for real-time browser-based interaction.
-Hikari currently supports English-Japanese, English-Russian, English-German , Japanese-English language pairs as well as streaming ASR in English.
+Hikari currently supports English-Japanese, English-Russian and English-German language pairs as well as streaming ASR in English.

 ![](assets/output.gif)